davidfraser/pi-spigot/README.md

 * [calcpi.js](calcpi.js) is a Javascript adaptation of this algorithm.
 As it stands it will not produce more than about 50 digits because of Javascript's internal numeric types
 * [calcpibi.js](calcpibi.js) is a modification that has been adapted to use the [jsbn library](http://www-cs-students.stanford.edu/~tjw/jsbn/) for working with big integers in Javascript, and can continue to much higher degrees of precision
 * [calcpi.html](calcpi.html) is a full HTML web page that can load in a browser and perform the required calculations to display PI

+### Producing an interestingly shaped program-web-page

+The layout of the program, showing a circle with the π symbol inside it, was constructed as follows:

+* Constructing the image of PI within a circle
+  (first as an [SVG scalable vector image](pi-circle.svg), then exporting it to a [bitmap PNG image](./pi-circle.png)).
+* Converting that image to an ASCII layout using the [asciiart program](https://github.com/nodanaonlyzuul/asciiart), by running the instructions in [make-layout.sh](make-layout.sh)
+* Taking the [calcpi.html](calcpi.html) webpage produced above, and compressing the javascript in it so variable names are shorter etc, as [calcpi-compressed.html](calcpi-compressed.html)
+* Repeating the following steps until a desirable outcome was obtained:
+  - Running a program [layout_code.py](layout_code.py) that takes the HTML source code and lays it out based on the text layout in [layout.txt](layout.txt)
+  - The resulting code then doesn't work: words, tags and other significant parts of the program are split by spaces, etc, and it no longer a valid HTML page or Javascript program
+  - Adjusting both [layout.txt](layout.txt) and [calcpi-compressed.html](calcpi-compressed.html) repeatedly with techniques
+    such as adding a layout character here or there, adding insignificant padding to the program, splitting variable and function names by changing `object.attribute` to `object['attribute']`, and then splitting attribute names as in `object['att'+'tri'+'bute']` to fit in with the short sequences required.
+  - Testing that the resulting program both works and achieves the necessary layout.